GoogleContainerTools/kaniko/README.md

 This flag allows you to pass in ARG values at build time, similarly to Docker.
 You can set it multiple times for multiple arguments.

-Note that passing values that contain spaces is not natively suppored - you need to ensure that the IFS is set to null before your executor command.
+Note that passing values that contain spaces is not natively supported - you need to ensure that the IFS is set to null before your executor command.
 You can set this by adding `export IFS=''` before your executor call.
 See the following example